Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/11_domain_combinations.typ

 Real-world analysis often requires tracking multiple properties simultaneously or capturing relationships between them.
 We formalize the algebra of *combining* abstract domains.

-We will explore:
+This chapter develops the theory of domain combinations, progressing from simple parallel execution to sophisticated coordination mechanisms.
-- *Direct Products*: Running multiple analyses in parallel.
+We begin with *direct products*, which run multiple analyses independently by pairing their results.
-- *Reduced Products*: Enabling domains to exchange information.
+Next, we introduce *reduced products*, which enable domains to exchange information and refine each other's precision.
-- *Trace Partitioning*: The theoretical foundation for path sensitivity.
+We then examine *trace partitioning*, the theoretical foundation that enables path-sensitive analysis by distinguishing abstract states based on control flow history.
-- *Relational Domains*: Tracking correlations between variables.
+Finally, we explore *relational domains*, which transcend per-variable analysis by tracking correlations between multiple variables simultaneously.

 == The Direct Product